Rhema-M/smart-monitoring-security-system/README.md

 If you have any questions about this project, suggestions for improvement, or would like to collaborate, feel free to connect with me through GitHub.

 Feedback and constructive suggestions are always appreciated.

----

-## ⭐ Support

-If you found this project useful or interesting, consider giving the repository a ⭐.

-Your support helps others discover the project and is greatly appreciated.